awsdocs/aws-control-tower-guide/doc_source/resources-not-removed.md

 **CloudWatch Logs Log Group**

-A CloudWatch Logs log group, `aws-controltower/CloudTrailLogs`, is created as part of the blueprint named `AWSControlTowerBP-BASELINE-CLOUDTRAIL-MASTER`\.
+A CloudWatch Logs log group, `aws-controltower/CloudTrailLogs`, is created as part of the blueprint named `AWSControlTowerBP-BASELINE-CLOUDTRAIL-MANAGEMENT`\.
 This log group is not removed\.
 Instead, the blueprint is deleted and the resources are retained\.
 + This log group must be deleted manually before you set up another landing zone\.